 When will I see the final results of my surgery?

 It will take some time before you see the final results of your gastric bypass surgery.
 It can take from 8 to 12 weeks before your body feels back to normal again after surgery.
 By this point, you will likely have begun to notice some weight loss.
 Following an appropriate diet and exercise regime, you should continue to lose weight steadily.
 After a gastric bypass, up to 60% of excess weight can be lost in the first 2 years.
 Therefore, it is important to remember that this is not a quick fix.

 What are the main gastric bypass risks and complications?

 Every surgery comes with risks and complications.
 Before you agree to go ahead with your treatment, it is important that you educate yourself so that you can make an informed choice about a gastric bypass operation.
 If you have any questions, be sure to ask your surgeon at your consultation.
 To help, we have made a list of the main gastric bypass surgery risks and complications.
 They include, but are not limited to:

 A rare but potentially serious complication from the gastric bypass procedure is a leak from where the stomach is cut to form the pouch.
 This can cause the stomach contents to irritate other organs and can lead to a severe infection.
 At Medbelle, we only use highly skilled and experienced surgeons to reduce the risk of leaks and other problems.

-After a gastric bypass, you may experience some lightheadedness, bloating, nausea, indigestion and diarrhoea 10-30 minutes after you eat foods that are high in sugar.
-This is a complication known as dumping syndrome, and may result in an inability to eat sugary foods.
-The cause of dumping syndrome is food moving from your stomach into your small bowel too quickly as a result of the surgery.
+After a gastric bypass, you may experience some lightheadedness, bloating, nausea, indigestion, and diarrhoea 10-30 minutes after eating foods high in sugar.
+This is a complication known as dumping syndrome and may result in an inability to eat sugary foods.
+The cause of dumping syndrome is food moving from your stomach into your small bowel too quickly due to the surgery.

 Bleeding & bruising